Kevin Long (baseball): Personal life

 When Long was still a player (though he does not remember which year), he suffered an accident during an offseason job with a drywall company, when a 25-pound sledgehammer hit him in the left eye, shattering three bones.

 Long resides in Scottsdale, Arizona with wife, Marcey, daughter, Britney, and sons Tracy and Jaron.
-Jaron played professional baseball in the Yankees and Nationals organizations.
+Jaron Long played professional baseball in the Yankees and Nationals organizations.

-During the offseason, Long works part-time for organizations such as MVP Sports Camps.
+In 2011, Long released a memoir entitled Cage Rat: Lessons from a Life in Baseball by the Yankees Hitting Coach," where he detailed his approach to hitting.